gadams999/greengrassv2-provisioner/README.md

 Prior to running the _Provisioner_, first install that AWS IoT Greengrass is installed but not configured or installed.

-Follow the [Setting up AWS IoT Greengrass Version 2](https://docs.aws.amazon.com/greengrass/v2/developerguide/setting-up.html) to verify all dependencies are installed, and next complete the [Install the AWS IoT Greengrass Core software](https://docs.aws.amazon.com/greengrass/v2/developerguide/install-greengrass-core-v2.html) steps 1 through 3, then **STOP** (_do not perform step 4_).
+Follow the [Setting up AWS IoT Greengrass Version 2](https://docs.aws.amazon.com/greengrass/v2/developerguide/setting-up.html) to verify all dependencies are installed, and next complete the [Install the AWS IoT Greengrass Core software](https://docs.aws.amazon.com/greengrass/v2/developerguide/install-greengrass-core-v2.html) steps 1 through 3 (exporting AWS credentials), then **STOP** (_do not perform step 4_).

 From the directory where you unzipped the AWS IoT Greengrass distribution, run the following command to install the AWS IoT Greengrass Core software into the `root` directory (change as needed):